axe-api/docs/docs/learn/hooks-and-events.md

 :::

 Axe API executes the `onAfterInsert` event after a user has been created.
-While doing that, it passes the `IHookParameters` to the event function.
-The `IHookParameters` contains many variables that can be used by you.
+While doing that, it passes the `IContext` to the event function.
+The `IContext` contains many variables that can be used by you.
 One of them is the `item` variable that holds the active record item by the model.

 For this example, it holds the created user value.
 You can use the `context.item` variable to get all created user data.